-On or after the new date of surgery, log in at abos.org and click on the Part II tab.
-Click on the Scribe button and then find the patient and change the date of surgery.
-If the new surgery date is in May or June, the patient is enrolled in PROs.
-If the new surgery date is before May or after June, the patient will not be enrolled in PROs.
-All patients get up to two emails.
-One on entry and another reminder if they haven’t done it.
-Changing the date from May/June to another date in May/June in Scribe has no effect.
-Changing the date to something other than May/June will prevent the reminder from going out if it hasn’t already.
+On or after the new date of surgery, log in at www.abos.org and click on the Part II tab.
+Click on the Scribe button, and then find the patient and change the date of surgery.
+If the new surgery date is still within April-June, the patient is enrolled in PRO collection.
+If the new surgery date is after June, the patient will no longer enrolled in PRO collection.
+All patients receive up to two preoperative/perioperative emails: one on patient registration and another reminder if they haven’t completed it.
+Changing the date from April/May/June to another date in April/May/June in Scribe has no effect on PRO collection.
+Changing the date to something other than April/May/June will prevent the reminder from going out if it hasn’t already.

 Does this program involve ABOS Diplomates in the ABOS Recertification process?

-No. This is only for ABOS Part II Oral Examination Candidates.
+No. This program is only for ABOS Part II Oral Examination Candidates.

-Patients have to consent to the submission of their email address.
+Patients must consent to the submission of their email address.
 In addition, the use of patient emails for the PRO (PROMIS) survey is permissible as part of certification, licensing, and credentialing “health care” activities under HIPAA.
-This information, as well as survey responses, will be covered by the same business associate agreement that covers all of the patient sensitive information collected by the ABOS in support of ABOS Board Certification and Maintenance of Certification programs.
+This information, as well as survey responses, will be covered by the same business associate agreement that covers all of the patient identifiable information collected by the ABOS in support of ABOS Board Certification and Maintenance of Certification programs.

-Will this make the Case List entry process more difficult?
+Will the Case List entry process be more difficult?

 What is the value to the Candidate?

-This program will allow many candidates the opportunity to participate in a national, specialty-focused, computerized adaptive, Patient Reported Outcomes program which is patient-centric and with very low patient burden.
-The physician specific aggregate data provided by the patients will be available to the surgeon for self-regulated quality improvement.
-If their institution has a PRO program in place, the institution’s PRO program data may be an acceptable substitute for the ABOS in the future.
+This program will allow many candidates the opportunity to participate in a national, specialty-focused, computerized adaptive, Patient Reported Outcome program which is patient-centric and with very low patient burden.
+The physician-specific aggregate data provided by the patients will be available to the surgeon for self-regulated quality improvement.
+If an institution has a PRO program in place, the institution’s PRO program data may be an acceptable substitute for the ABOS in the future.
 In addition, the ABOS and ABMS are working with CMS to investigate the possibility that this participation would qualify for credit in the MACRA program.